Frequently Asked Questions

 Any home addition that was built on or after 1983 is eligible for the testing reimbursement.
 The homeowner must provide adequate documentation verifying the date that the addition was built.

-No, garages and outbuildings are not eligible.
-The bonding committee specified "homes".
+Attached garages are eligible.
+Detached garages and outbuildings are not eligible.

 Yes.
 The Bond Commission has not made any distinction between single family homes vs. multi- family homes.
 Therefore, multi-family homes can be covered.